-Grant paid to local authorities by Central Government to help finance its general expenditure.
+Grant paid to local authorities by Central Government to help finance its general expenditure, becoming less significant as its level is reduced as part of the Government austerity programme.

 Section 106 (S106)

 This section of the Town and Country Planning Act 1990 enables legal agreements between planning authorities and a developer where on being granted a planning application the latter may be obliged to provide additional funding for specified services.